EkaSaffronGaruda/origami-doc/PROTOCOL.md

 These conditions must be filled or else the server will produce a client error and ignore the stream.

+Upon successful reading of the buffer, the server shall answer with `ACCEPTED` status.

+In case of corruption, refer to 5.1.6.

 ## 5.1.6.
 Data corruption status
 Upon detecting a corrupt data packet, the receiving party answers with a `CORRUPTED_DATA` status, along with the checksum provided by the transmitting party, such as:
 ```